MicrosoftDocs/win32/desktop-src/Msi/updating-summary-information-for-an-upgrade.md

-﻿---
+---
-Description: 'The package code of the upgrade package must be changed from that of the original product.' ms.assetid: '786e864a-93e0-4ea6-adab-e87afbdd6ac2'
+Description: The package code of the upgrade package must be changed from that of the original product. ms.assetid: 786e864a-93e0-4ea6-adab-e87afbdd6ac2
-title: Updating Summary Information for an Upgrade
+title: Updating Summary Information for an Upgrade ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Updating Summary Information for an Upgrade